Ford Mustang Mach-E vs Tesla Model Y: The Original Rivalry - ThinkEV Canada comparison

 Can the Mach-E use Tesla Superchargers in Canada?

 Yes.
 Ford provides a NACS adapter that allows the Mach-E to charge at Tesla Superchargers.
 You need to link your Tesla app to your Ford account.
-It works in most cases, though the experience isn't as seamless as a Tesla vehicle connecting natively.
+It works in most cases, though the experience isn't as smooth as a Tesla vehicle connecting natively.
 The Mach-E's peak charging speed on Superchargers is limited to about 150 kW, compared to the Model Y's 250 kW.

 Which is better for Canadian winters?